dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 The initialized `SunResource` will be provided to the `sun_resource` parameter.

 :::note
-Environment variables that are fetched using `EnvVar` are read **at materialization time**, so they must be set where the code is executing.
+You can also fetch environment variables using the `os` library.
+Dagster treats each approach to fetching environment variables differently, such as when they are fetched or how they display in the UI.
+Refer to the [Environment variables guide](/todo) for more information.
 :::